-One of the key roles in TED* (*The Empowerment Dynamic), a Challenger serves as a catalyst for change, learning and growth, and creates an opportunity for thoughtful action for a Creator.
+One of the key roles in TED* (*The Empowerment Dynamic)™, a Challenger serves as a catalyst for change, learning and growth, and creates an opportunity for thoughtful action for a Creator.
+A Challenger can be a person, condition (such as a health condition), or a situation (such as a natural disaster).
 The Challenger role is the positive alternative to the drama triangle role of Persecutor.

 “The Challenger has many faces,” Ted continued.
 “The most common is the one who provokes others to take action.
 The Challenger may be compassionate or confrontational, or both.
 A Challenger calls forth a Creator’s will to create, often spurring him or her to learn new skills, make difficult decisions, or do whatever is necessary to manifest a dream or desire.
 The Challenger is a kind of teacher who points toward life’s lessons, toward opportunities for growth embedded in the living of life.”